sevetseh28/questionnaires_app/README.md

 This app also has a `load_questionnarie` command that is used to load a Questionnaire from a json file.
 It takes `-p` (path to json file) and `-n` (name of the questionnaire) as arguments.
+The following JSON file can be located from `questionnaires/management/commands/questionnaires_examples/questionnaire_example.json`
 JSON file must be like:

 ```json